awurthmann/Start-SWTOR-w-Password/README.md

 Copy launchSwtor.bat and Start-SWTOR-w-Password.ps1 to the same directory.
 Double click launchSwtor.bat

 ## Notes:
 Unsupported.
 I am not likely to update the code for this script.
-This was a one-off.
+This was a one-off/request from someone.